EmiliosRichards/File-Management-System/README.md

 ---

 # Project Significance

-- **The following section's were written pre-build.
-Project Significance + Design Phase.**
 ## What is a File Management System?

-A File Management System (FMS) enables users to manage and organise digital files efficiently.
-Popular examples include Windows' File Explorer and macOS's Finder.
-These applications offer users a wide range of management tools through a clean and intuitive interface, enhancing usability and functionality.
-Core FMS functions include creating, moving, renaming, deleting files and folders.
+A File Management System (FMS) like Windows' File Explorer or macOS's Finder enables efficient management and organization of digital files.
+Such systems provide tools for creating, moving, renaming, and deleting files and folders through a user-friendly interface.

 ## Why Create a FMS?

-You might wonder, 'Why create a custom FMS with options like File Explorer and Finder available?'
-The answer lies in the unique learning opportunities and the abiblity to surpass the limitations of traditional systems.
+"You might wonder, 'Why create a custom FMS with options like File Explorer and Finder available?'"
+The answer lies in the unique learning opportunities and the ablity to surpass the limitations of traditional systems.

-A custom built FMS provides the following opportunities:
+A custom-built FMS provides the following opportunities:

-- **Edicational Tool**: A lesson in object oriented programming, file IO, and exception handling.
+- **Educational Tool**: It serves as a practical application of object-oriented programming, file I/O, and exception handling.
-- **Customized Workflow**: Create tailor made functionalities for specific needs.
+- **Customized Workflow**: Tailors functionality to specific user needs, enhancing workflow efficiency.
-- **Cross Platform Compatibility**: Can be designed to work across different operating systems.
+- **Cross-Platform Compatibility**: Ensures functionality across different operating systems, broadening user reach.
-- **Automation**: Automate routine tasks.
+- **Automation**: Facilitates the automation of routine tasks, saving time and reducing errors.
-- **Learning and Experimentation**: The development of such a system can serve as a sandbox for experimenting with python libraries, exploring data structures, and building user interfaces.
+- **Learning and Experimentation**: Provides a sandbox for experimenting with Python libraries, exploring new data structures, and developing user interfaces.

+This project not only enhances technical skills but also surpasses the limitations of traditional file management systems, offering a tailored approach to file management.

 ---

-# Design Phase
+# Design Phase (Pre-build)

 - **The Design Phase will provide perspective on expectations of the project, serving as a good reference for assesment and reflection post-build.**